 Stefania Gerevini

-I am Assistant Professor in the History of Art at Bocconi, and Research Fellow of the British School at Rome.
+I am Associate Professor in the History of Art at Bocconi, and Research Fellow of the British School at Rome.
 My main research and teaching expertise lies in the areas of Medieval and Byzantine art, with particular focus on the arts of Venice and its empire, and on issues of artistic interaction across the Mediterranean.

-Assistant Professor
+Associate Professor

 About